Advice from a Board Certified Fort Worth Juvenile Defense Lawyer

 Our firm handles every level of juvenile defense.
 In fact, our Fort Worth juvenile defense lawyer Lisa Herrick is Board Certified in Juvenile Law.
 This means she’s been qualified as an expert in this area of law.

 More than just being an expert, though, Lisa is passionate about defending juveniles because she knows the work she does can shape lives and get young lives back on track.
 One of the reasons she fights so hard is to avoid not just time in custody but also any blemish on a person’s record – particularly those juvenile adjudications that could leave a permanent blemish that extends into adulthood.
 That’s no way to enter adulthood.
-When you hire Varghese Summersett, you are hiring
+When you hire Varghese Summersett, you are hiring the very best juvenile defense in North Texas.

 A juvenile attorney is an attorney who represents the child accused of delinquent conduct or conduct indicating a need for supervision.
 A juvenile attorney who is Board Certified is one of the very few attorneys who have proven themselves to be a specialist in the area of juvenile law.
 There are less than 65 Board Certified juvenile specialists in Texas.